-If you're struggling with anything particular with your blog, don't beat yourself up blindly about it.
+If you're struggling with anything with your blog or online business, don't beat yourself up blindly about it.

-Another one of my aims this year is to get some coaching on "business management” in particular.
+Another one of my goals this year is to get some coaching on "business or time management".

 You've probably read this piece of advice a million times before already.

-But, stop putting it off and take action, start connecting, engaging and interacting with other people in your niche or industry.
+But, stop putting it off and take action, start connecting, engaging and interacting with other people in your blogging niche or industry.

 Go and connect with another blogger right now.
 Start sharing their stuff, comment on their blogs, ask a question or two, and I guarantee you that you'll get noticed.

-Don't try and solve everybody's problems all in one go, that would be impossible anyhow.
+Don't try and solve everybody's problems all in one go, that would be impossible to do anyhow.

-Just pick one, provide a solution, write about it then move onto the next one.
+Just pick one, think of a solution, write about it then move onto the next one.

 If your budget will stretch this year, consider getting a unique design for your blog.
 I can help you with this by the way.

-If you budget won't stretch to a custom design, why not refresh your theme this year?
-Check out Genesis or Thrive.
+If your budget won't stretch to a custom theme design, why not refresh your theme this year?
+Check out something like Genesis or Thrive.

-Create income goals, record your blog income and expenses, treat your blog as a business.
+Create income goals, record your blog income and expenses, treat your blog as a real business.

-My workbook has some awesome printable income worksheet templates you can use.
+My workbook has some awesome printable income worksheet templates you can use straight away.

 The problem with negativity is that it will bring you down and keep you down, and it can spread to others too.

 As a blogger or solopreneur this can affect your output.
-I know this because I'm talking from experience here.
+I know this because I'm talking from experience.

-I know it's much easier said than done, but really f*ck what others think or say, and focus on what really matters.
+I know it's much easier said than done, but really care less about what others think or say, and focus more on what truly matters, reaching your goals.

-Once again, you have to read this book to really understand what I mean.
+Once again, you have to read this book to really understand what I'm talking about.

 Here are some suggestions:

-In my humble opinion, trying to compete with other bloggers is truly a waste of freaking time.
+In my humble opinion, trying to compete with other bloggers is truly a waste of your valuable time.

 I keep saying this but we’re all in the same boat here, so we should be helping each other not competing against each other.

-I'm not going to talk about this again, I already covered this area in a recent post.
+I'm not going to talk about this again as I already covered this area in a recent post.

-The one thing that bloggers sweat about the most is stepping out of their comfort zone.
+The one thing that bloggers sweat about the most is stepping out of their little comfort zone.

-To step out means to do something different and daring that will get you noticed.
+To step out means to do something new, different, and daring that will get you noticed.